 Walter Ebenhofer, born 1952 in Ernsthofen, Austria, lives and works in Steyr, Austria.

-Carl Aigner, "Im Lichte des Zufalls – Geschwindigkeit als ästhetische Konstruktion."
-Eikon.
-International Magazine for Photography and Media Art, n° 29 (1999), pp. 70–73.
+Carl Aigner, “Im Lichte des Zufalls – Geschwindigkeit als ästhetische Konstruktion,” Eikon.
+International Magazine for Photography and Media Art, no. 29 (1999), pp. 70–73.

-Brigitte Pamperl, Gesellschaft Bildender Künstler Österreichs, Künstlerhaus (eds.), Zeitraumzeit: Künstlerhaus Wien.
-Wien: Folio Verlag 2008, pp. 80–81.
+Brigitte Pamperl, Gesellschaft Bildender Künstler Österreichs, Künstlerhaus (eds.), Zeitraumzeit: Künstlerhaus Wien (Vienna: Folio Verlag, 2008), pp. 80–81.